$J$-holomorphic curves from closed $J$-anti-invariant forms: Further discussions

 \subsection{Taubes' program of SW=Gr for smooth $4$-manifolds}

 When a $4$-manifold $X$ admits a symplectic form, Taubes' SW=Gr theorem says that the Seiberg-Witten invariants are equal to well-defined counts of pseudoholomorphic curves.
-When there is no symplectic form but keeping $b^+>0$, if we choose a generic Riemannian metric, then there is a closed self-dual $2$-form which is near symplectic.
-Recall a closed $2$-form $\omega$ is called near symplectic if at each point $x$, either $(\omega\wedge\omega)(x)>0$ or $\omega(x)=0$ and the derivative $(\nabla \omega)(x): T_xX\rightarrow \Lambda^2T_x^*X$ has rank $3$.
-The zero-set $Z$ of a near symplectic form is a disjoint union of embedded circles.
-A near symplectic form restricted on $X\setminus Z$ is symplectic.
+When there is no symplectic form but keeping $b^+>0$, if we choose a generic Riemannian metric, then there is a closed self-dual $2$-form which is near-symplectic.
+Recall a closed $2$-form $\omega$ is called near-symplectic if at each point $x$, either $(\omega\wedge\omega)(x)>0$ or $\omega(x)=0$ and the derivative $(\nabla \omega)(x): T_xX\rightarrow \Lambda^2T_x^*X$ has rank $3$.
+The zero set $Z$ of a near-symplectic form is a disjoint union of embedded circles.
+A near-symplectic form restricted on $X\setminus Z$ is symplectic.
 Taubes speculated that one might extend SW=Gr to $X\setminus Z$.
 This symplectic form and the metric define a compatible almost complex structure $J$ on $X\setminus Z$.

 Taubes \cite{Tsd} proves the existence of pseudoholomorphic curves provided the non-vanishing of Seiberg-Witten invariants.
 Precisely, it says that if $X$ has a non-zero Seiberg-Witten invariant then there exists a $J$-holomorphic subvariety in $X\setminus Z$ homologically bounding $Z$ in the sense that it has intersection number $1$ with every linking $2$-sphere of $Z$.
 We notice that by Gromov's compactness result for pseudoholomorphic curves with boundary \cite{Ye}, we will have pseudoholomorphic subvarieties in $X\setminus Z$ for an arbitrary almost complex structure on $X\setminus Z$ tamed by $\omega$.
 Recently Gerig \cite{Ge} was able to define Taubes' Gromov invariant in this setting and extend SW=Gr over $\mathbb Z/2\mathbb Z$ to non-symplectic $4$-manifolds.